 The album is the creation of Bob Johnson, a Polish-American with a deep appreciation for Polish music, especially Polish Christmas carols.
 As a boy growing up in Buffalo, Bob was an active member of the St. Stanislaus Boys Choir and a piano student at the Villa Maria School of Music.
 He began playing folk guitar when he was in high school and has since enjoyed playing his favorite Polish Christmas songs on guitar for his family.
 His soothing fingerpicking style is perfect for the Polish songs he cherished as a boy.
 Proud of his Polish roots, Bob hopes to pass down his love for Polish music to his four grandchildren, who join him on this album as special guest vocalists.

-CLICK HERE to view photos and videos of the Pułaski Day Parade in NYC.
+CLICK HERE to view photos and videos of Toronto's Polish Heritage Day

 CLICK HERE to pray the Rosary with Blessed Pope John Paul ll.